jtcriswell/SecDev19/docs/importvmimage.md

 ### How to import the VM image into VirtualBox

-After downloading the .ova file (Open Virtualization framewokr archive) for our tutorial VM from the [home page](https://github.com/jtcriswell/SecDev19/blob/master/README.md), follow these steps to import the VM into VirtualBox and run it.
+After downloading the .ova file (Open Virtualization framework archive) for our tutorial VM from the [home page](https://github.com/jtcriswell/SecDev19/blob/master/README.md), follow these steps to import the VM into VirtualBox and run it.